phoenix-rtos/phoenix-rtos-doc/utils/psh.md

  - [Restrictions](#Restrictions)

 ## Usage
-If psh is in control of the commandline each new line starts with `(psh)%` prompt.
-User can then enter desired command.
-See [Applets](#Applets) for list of available commands.
+If the `psh` is in control of the command line each new line starts with `(psh)%` prompt.
+The user can then enter the desired command.
+See [Applets](#Applets) for a list of available commands.

-If `psh` command is run with `-h` parameter the help message is displayed as follows:
+If the `psh` command is run with `-h` parameter the help message is displayed as follows:
 ```
 usage: psh [options] [script path] or no args to run shell interactively
   -i <script path>:  selects psh script to execute